 Grisaille: Architectural trompe l’oeil painting done in monochromatic colors suggesting solid form, perspective or decorative plasters motifs.

-Harlequin diamonds: Harlequin diamonds are painted in a pattern in either subtly contrasting colors or sheens and can also be applied in a subtractive paint finish, creating a classic and elegant appearance.
+Harlequin Diamonds: Harlequin diamonds are painted in a pattern in either subtly contrasting colors or sheens and can also be applied in a subtractive paint finish, creating a classic and elegant appearance.

-Landscape murals: A mural that depicts the outside environment including the sky, the foreground and distant horizon line between the land or sea and sky.
+Landscape Murals: A mural that depicts the outside environment including the sky, the foreground and distant horizon line between the land or sea and sky.

 Marbleizing: A faux finish that creates the illusion of marble.

 Metallic finishes: Decorative finishes that use metallic paint in various techniques over other painted finishes.
-Golds, silvers and bronzes are used over different colored base coats to achieve the appearance of antique gold, burnished bronze or shimmering silver.
+Golds, silvers and bronzes are used over different colored base coats to create the appearance of antique gold, burnished bronze or shimmering silver.

 Monochromatic Landscape Mural: A traditional landscape mural style in which the imagery is depicted within one color family and uses shades of the color to create highlight, shadow and dimension.